Joinerlee/SAM-6D/README.md

 ### 0. Prerequisites
 - **Linux** (tested on Ubuntu 20.04 and 22.04)
 - **NVIDIA drivers** (tested with 525 and 535)
-- **CUDA** (tested with 12.0 and 12.2)
 - **Anaconda** (see below for Installation)
-- If running on **non-local machines**, i.e. cloud servers or VMs, ensure that x11 is available: `sudo apt install xorg`
+- If running on **non-local machines**: `sudo apt install xorg`

 <details>
 <summary>Optional: Installation of Anaconda</summary>

-Run the code below, to install the latest version of Miniconda, or refer to the [Anaconda documentation](https://docs.anaconda.com/) to install Anaconda.
+Run the code below, to install the latest version of Miniconda, or refer to the [Anaconda documentation](https://docs.anaconda.com/).

 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O ~/miniconda.sh &&